unicode-org/cldr/common/properties/segments/readme.txt

   ExtCccZwj=[\p{gcb=Extend}-\p{ccc=0}] \p{gcb=ZWJ}]

-Note that these categories are not gcb property values: in fact, they overlap the gcb property values.
+Note that these categories are not GCB property values:
+In fact, they overlap the GCB property values.
-It is not however necessary for the rules to have disjoint categories.
+It is not necessary for the rules to have disjoint categories.
 The list of scripts can be added to over time, as test files for them become available.

 2. Adding a rule to https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundary_Rules